WVSports - Mountaineers in the Pros: Former players making a mark in the NFL

 Every offseason, West Virginia football puts former Mountaineers into the professional ranks, where these players go to show their skills on the largest stage of football, the National Football League.

 This is a comprehensive list of every former West Virginia player making an impact in the NFL, which will be updated every week as games are played.
-Now that the Week One of the NFL regular season has passed, here's every former Mountaineer who's active on an NFL roster and some players who are hitting their stride early in the newest season.
+Now that the Week Two of the NFL regular season has passed, here's every former Mountaineer who's active on an NFL roster and some players who are hitting their stride two weeks into the newest season.

+Smith once again held the banner for former West Virignia players in the NFL, and his Week Two performance was one to remember for himself and his team.

+Smith led Seattle for its first win of the season in a shootout victory over the Detroit Lions on Sunday, with a walk off touchdown pass to wide receiver Tyler Lockett in overtime.
+Leading the Seahawks to a 37-31 win, Smith finished passing 32-for-41, with 328 yards and two passing touchdowns, and continues to be the most consistent Mountaineer in the Pros.

 -- CB Rasul Douglas - Green Bay Packers